 Graduated in 2002 at the University of Turin in History of Italian Language, in 2007 she applied at the Academy of Fine Arts of Turin for a second degree in History of Contemporary Art.

-In 2014 she joined Remedia and attended the “Autism and related disorders” course of the Yale Medical School, whose thesis was further developed in an essay about autism and language (Disturbi dello spettro autistico.
+She joined Remedia in 2014 while attending the “Autism and related disorders” course of the Yale Medical School, whose thesis was further developed in an essay about autism and language (Disturbi dello spettro autistico.
 Osservazioni linguistiche e spunti per un progetto di ricerca, in R. Scarpa, Le lingue della Malattia, Mimesis, 2016, pp. 179-211) and followed by a A Reasonable Compromise, Mimesis, 2016.

 She has been active for the advocacy of rights of people with disabilities, psychiatric disorders and autism with many not-for-profit organizations.